 Named the top wide receivers coach in the Big Ten on March 2, 2011, by Rivals.com.

-Kofi Hughes ranked sixth in the Big Ten in yards per game (61.6), tied for seventh in touchdowns (seven) and ninth in yardage (739).
-Hughes wrapped up his career tied for sixth in 100-yard games (six), eighth in yardage (1,956) and tied for 10th in receptions (132) on Indiana's all-time lists.
+Hughes wrapped up his career tied for sixth in 100-yard games (six), eighth in yardage (1,956) and tied for 10th in receptions (132) in IU history.

-Shane Wynn finished second in the Big Ten and tied for 19th nationally with 11 touchdowns, which ranks third on the Hoosiers single-season list.
-He enters 2014 tied for fifth in receiving touchdowns (17), tied for eighth in catches (133) and 17th in receiving yardage (1,490) on IU's all-time lists.
+Shane Wynn finished second in the Big Ten and tied for 19th nationally with 11 touchdowns, which ranks third on the Indiana single-season chart.
+He enters 2014 tied for fifth in receiving touchdowns (17), tied for eighth in catches (133) and 17th in receiving yardage (1,490) on the Hoosiers all-time charts.

 Nate Sudfeld (21 passing, one rushing) and Tre Roberson (15 passing, five rushing) accounted for 20-plus TDs.
 It is believed to be the first time in FBS history that quarterbacks on the same team have done so in the same season.